-In addition to residence halls, Whitman College also offers its students the opportunity to live in their choice of eleven "real" houses, situated in a neighborhood that borders the campus.
+In addition to residence halls, Whitman College also offers its students the opportunity to live in their choice of 11 interest houses, situated in a neighborhood that borders the campus.
 These beautiful houses offer 4-10 students each semester an intimate living environment where they are encouraged to participate in the community, Whitman, and beyond.

 The Interest House Community (IHC) gathers each Sunday morning at one of the houses for a brunch, and members eat dinner together in their separate houses throughout the week.
 During the year, all of the houses collectively put on all-campus programs such as a Progressive Party during opening week, and the Interest House Block Party in the fall.

 Each of the interest houses is centered on a particular interest.
 The eleven houses are: the Asian Studies House, La Maison Française, La Casa Hispana, the Environmental House, Tekisuijuku, the Global Awareness House, the Writing House, Das Deutsche Haus, the Community Service Co-op, MECCA (Multi-Ethnic Center for Cultural Awareness), and the Fine Arts House.
 Each house is a campus resource for its theme.